 Swan Neck Handles convey a subtle refinement and gracefulness to furniture drawers.
-Unusual cone-shaped posts.
-Use on mid-century, antique and modern furniture.
+Unusual cone-shaped posts lend mid-century flair to these simple drawer pulls.
+Use on mid-century and modern furniture.

 Simple bail handle has curved bird-neck shape.
 Center of bail handle is somewhat-flat with a slight outward bow.
 Swan neck handles are held by two cone-shaped posts.
 These Swan Neck Handles are beautifully crafted of solid brass.
 Each has a living finish that will age over time.

 Boring: distance between center of mounting hole to center of adjacent mounting hole.

 If replacing handles: replacement-handle-boring must match actual boring measurement in drawer.